The Best Parental Control Apps of 2026 (Independently Tested)

 • Will it include additional features, like smart gaming or a virtual private network (VPN)?

 • What kind of content can the app block?
-Some parental control apps allow you to view the content, but not all of them will block everything.
+Some parental control apps allow you to view content, but not all will block everything.

 • Does it include location tracking?
 One of the most important aspects for many parents is knowing their child’s location at all times.

 • How detailed are the activity reports?
 Is it easy to check the dashboard and get an overview?
-Can you delve deeper into each category of monitoring to gain a more comprehensive picture?
+Can you delve deeper into each monitoring category to gain a more comprehensive picture?

 • Does the app offer the same features on all operating systems?
 Some products are more geared toward Android, and some include support for iOS.